Am I a Candidate for GLP-1 Medication with GLP3?

 Who Typically Qualifies

-Based on clinical evidence and our patient population, these profiles commonly qualify for GLP-1 or dual/triple agonist therapy through GLP3:
+Based on clinical evidence and published guidelines, these profiles commonly qualify for GLP-1 or dual/triple agonist therapy when evaluated by an independent licensed provider:

 Adults with Obesity (BMI 30+)

 If your BMI is 30 or above and you’re an otherwise healthy adult, you’re likely a strong candidate.
-Your physician will confirm there are no contraindications and select the appropriate medication and starting dose.
+A licensed provider will confirm there are no contraindications and select the appropriate medication and starting dose.

 Overweight Adults with Type 2 Diabetes

 GLP-1 medications were originally developed for diabetes management.
 If you have type 2 diabetes and a BMI of 27+, these medications offer dual benefits — weight loss and improved blood sugar control.
-Many patients reduce or eliminate diabetes medications as they lose weight.
+In clinical practice, some people reduce or eliminate diabetes medications as they lose weight, under their own provider’s supervision.

 Adults with Hypertension or Cardiovascular Risk